The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Regulatory Services option).

 Lead is a heavy metal that has often been used in jewellery, to make the article heavier, brighten colours, and to stabilise or soften plastic.
 But lead is a toxic metal, which doesn't break down in the environment and accumulates in the human body.

 Cadmium is also a heavy metal that has been used for over a century in both fashion and fine jewellery products.
 Small amounts of cadmium may be added to alloys used to make jewellery in order to impart specific technical and functional attributes to the metals.
 It may be present in jewellery as part of the metal alloy, solder or gold coating for electroforming / electroplating, or as a pigment or stabiliser in non-metal components.

 However, cadmium has also been recognised as a toxin and carcinogen that is harmful when ingested or inhaled.

 Any post assembly for use in piercings must have a rate of nickel release less than 0.2 micrograms per square centimetre, per week.
 The post assembly is the part of the product designed for insertion into the wound caused by piercing, plus any faces that hold the piece in and against the wound (such as the ball or butterfly).

-When testing for nickel migration laboratories may make an allowance for uncertainty in the results using the prescribed test methods, as outlined in British Standard BS EN 1811:2011+A1:2015: Reference test method for release of nickel from all post assemblies which are inserted into pierced parts of the human body and articles intended to come into direct and prolonged contact with the skin.
+When testing for nickel migration, laboratories may make an allowance for uncertainty in the results using the prescribed test methods, as outlined in European Standard BS EN 1811: Reference test method for release of nickel from all post assemblies which are inserted into pierced parts of the human body and articles intended to come into direct and prolonged contact with the skin.

 Lead in products